Timings : 8:30 AM - 5:00 PM

-One such famous sanctuary in Mauritius is the Vallée de Ferney, located in the Grand Port District of Mauritius.
-Nestled at the foothills of the Bambou Mountains, the Vallée de Ferney is one of the last existing nature sanctuaries in Mauritius, which is what makes it a trendy tourist hotspot.
-Spread out over an area of around 200 hectares; the sanctuary acts as a reserve for some of the rarest or threatened plant species in the island.
-Most of these species are endemic to Mauritius and are the last few remaining rare species of the island.
+Vallee de Ferney located in the Grand Port District of Mauritius is nestled at the foothills of Bambou Mountains.
+It is one of the famous nature sanctuaries in Mauritius that's spread out over an area of around 200 hectares.
+The sanctuary acts as a reserve for some of the rarest of threatened plant species in the island.
+Most of these species are endemic of Mauritius and are the last few that are remaining on the island.

 Established in 2006 in partnership with the Mauritian Wildlife Foundation (MWF), the Vallée de Ferney stands as a testament to the fight against commercialisation.
 Back in 2004, a highway was supposed to be constructed through the entire area where the nature reserve stands today, necessitating the clearing of the whole forest, which would put the plants and animals at risk.

 A few years back, the Mauritian kestrel had almost reached the point of extinction, but very careful conservation by the MWF and the National Park Conservation services saved the species from extinction, and the current count of kestrels all over the island stands at a healthy 400.

 The landscape of the Vallée de Ferney in all its entirety consists mostly of rainforests that have been rehabilitated back into ecosystems fit for the conservation of many endemic endangered plant species, such as the Eugenia bojeri and the Pandanus iceryi.

 Unlike most other nature reserves on the island, though, prior bookings need to be made to visit the Vallée de Ferney, and while that might sound a little inconvenient, the sheer variety of flora and fauna you get to see once you enter the reserve more than makes up for it!